Hanabi162/Project_Automate_YOLOv8/README.md

 - **Database Integration:** Saves detection results to a SQL Server database.
 - **Image Management:** Handles image input and output efficiently.

-## Usage
-1. **Prepare Your Images:** Place your images in the designated input folder.

-2. **Run the Prediction Script:**
-    ```bash
-    Project_Detection.py # For Bouding Box
-    or
-    Project_Segmentation.py # For Seegmentation
-    ```

-3. **Database Configuration:** Ensure that the database connection details are configured correctly.
-Note that the database connection details are not shown in the script for security reasons.

-4. **Check Results:** Predicted images will be saved in the output folder, and detection results will be recorded in the database.

 ## Details
 - **YOLOv8 Model:** Utilized for detecting objects in images with customizable parameters.
 - **Database Integration:** Retrieves model parameters from a SQL Server database and inserts detection results into the database.